-Then do the BSCW upgrade and reconfiguration of your HTTP server as described in chapter 3 Installation procedure for Unix.
+Then do the BSCW upgrade and reconfiguration of your HTTP server as described in chapter 3 Installation procedure for Unix or chapter 4 Installation procedure for Windows.

 Note: You may not replace the upgraded BSCW server instance configuration file <bscw-runtime-path>/conf/config.py by a config.py file of a previous BSCW version!
 Instead, the upgraded BSCW server instance configuration file must be edited manually.